mercedes-benz/ardep/samples/uds_bus_sample/README.rst

 Each ARDEP UDS client should be built with a different base address, all in a continuous range.
 For example, for 3 clients, the first client should be built with ``SB_CONFIG_UDS_BASE_ADDR=0``, the second with ``SB_CONFIG_UDS_BASE_ADDR=1``, and the third with ``SB_CONFIG_UDS_BASE_ADDR=2``.

+Note that if you need to set the pristine flag, you need to put it before the ``--`` separator.

 CAN IDs